 Dermatology & Dentistry

-Allergic skin diseases are some of the most common skin conditions seen in general practice.
-Reaching a diagnosis is generally a complex process, which can lead to misdiagnosis and to unnecessary lifelong treatment.
+Allergic skin diseases are very commonly seen in general practice.
+Reaching a diagnosis is requires correct interpretation of the clinical history and dermatological symptoms.
+Misdiagnosis can lead to unnecessary lifelong treatment.

-Over the last decade, new diagnostic tests for food and environmental allergens are offered by laboratories, yet we fail to make a definitive diagnosis in many cases.
-Some of the reasons may the lack of standardisation in allergen selection and lack of international standards, which result in poor inter-laboratory comparability, because of the different methodologies and reference ranges used.
-Other reasons for misdiagnoses include inappropriate drug withdrawal, seasonal variations in the allergens and the presence of IgE antibodies against cross-reactive carbohydrate determinants etc.
+Over the last decade, new diagnostic tests for food and environmental allergens have been marketed by laboratories, yet we fail to make a definitive diagnosis in many cases.
+Reasons for this include a lack of standardisation in allergen selection, different methodologies and reference ranges used and lack of international standards.
+These all result in poor inter-laboratory comparability.
+Other reasons for misdiagnoses include inappropriate drug withdrawal, seasonal allergen variation and the presence of IgE antibodies against cross-reactive carbohydrate determinants etc.

 This lecture highlights the limitations of the available diagnostic tests and the drawbacks of relying on laboratory test results alone.
 It will discuss how to interpret test results correctly, taking into consideration the patient history, clinical signs and exposure.

 Allergies in dogs: Incurable but manageable, how?DAY: FridayTIME: 11.35 - 12.20

 Atopic dermatitis is an incurable, but a manageable, inflammatory and pruritic skin condition.
 It has complex pathomechanisms requiring a multimodal approach to its treatment and management.
 This approach includes treating and managing recurrent infections, controlling pruritus, taking preventative measures and managing owner compliance and expectations.